Barry De Vorzon: Songwriting

-De Vorzon wrote the tune "Girls" for Johnny Burnette.
+Devorzon wrote the tune "Girls" for Johnny Burnette.
 It reached No. 37 in the UK 1961 charts.

+Film and television scores

 He composed the soundtracks to many 1970s and 1980s films, and one of the tunes, "Cotton's Dream" (from Bless the Beasts and Children) was retitled "Nadia's Theme" and re-released by A&M Records for the television soap opera The Young and the Restless.
 "Nadia's Theme" hit No. 8 on the US Top 40 in 1976 and the album from which it was taken peaked at No. 42 on the Billboard 200; in 1977, it won a Grammy Award for Best Instrumental Arrangement.
 The main title song, "Bless the Beasts and Children," was recorded by the Carpenters and received an Academy Award nomination.

-De Vorzon composed the tune "It's Christmas Once Again in Santa Barbara," which was re-recorded with various other city names, such as San Francisco and San Diego.
-He also wrote the "Theme from S.W.A.T.", and co-wrote the Eagles' hit "In the City" with Joe Walsh.
+Devorzon composed the tune "It's Christmas Once Again in Santa Barbara," which was re-recorded with various other city names, such as San Francisco and San Diego.
+He also wrote the "Theme from S.W.A.T." and co-wrote the Eagles' hit "In the City" with Joe Walsh.
 In 1979 he wrote the music for the movie The Warriors.

-De Vorzon was one of the developers of the MasterWriter creative software for songwriters and lyricists.
+Devorzon was one of the developers of the MasterWriter creative software for songwriters and lyricists.